soal/vue-mapbox/docs_source/guide/markers&popups.md

 ### Slots

-The Marker component has two slots: the `marker` slot and the `popup` slot.
+The Marker component has two slots: the `marker` slot and default slot used for popup.

 #### The `marker` slot